-The Group has a policy of equal opportunities throughout the organisation and is proud of its culture of diversity and tolerance.
+The Group has a policy of equal opportunities throughout the organisation.
 Employees benefit from regular communication both informally and formally regarding Company issues.

 Directors Indemnity Insurance

 The Company has purchased Directors and Officers insurance cover on behalf of the Directors indemnifying them against certain liabilities which may be incurred by them in relation to the Group.